hadley/adv-r/Rcpp.md

 In the C++ version:

-* we need to declare the type of each of the function's inputs, in the same way we need to declare the type of output it produces
+* we declare the type of each input in the same way we declare the type of the output.
+While this makes the code a little more verbose, it also makes it very obvious what type of input the function needs.

 * the `if` syntax is identical - while there are some big differences between R and C++, there are also lots of similarities!
 C++ also has a `while` statement that works the same way as R's.
-You can also use `break`, but instead of R's `next`, C++ has `continue`.
+You can also use `break`, but use `contine`  instead of `next`.

 ### Vector input, scalar output

 One big difference between R and C++ is that the cost of loops is much lower.
 For example, we could implement the `sum` function in R using a loop.
-If you've been programming in R a while, you'll probably have a visceral reaction to this function: why aren't I using an internal vectorise function?!
+If you've been programming in R a while, you'll probably have a visceral reaction to this function!

     sum1 <- function(x) {
-      total <- 0;
+      total <- 0
       for (i in seq_along(x)) {
         total <- total + x[i]
       }
       total
     }

-In C++, for loops have very little overhead, so it's fine to use them (although as we'll see later, like in R, there are better alternatives that more clearly express your intent).
+In C++, loops have very little overhead, so it's fine to use them.
+However, we'll see some alternatives to for loops that more clearly express your intent; they're not faster, but they make your code easier to understand.

     cppFunction('
       double sum2(NumericVector x) {
-        int n = x.length();
+        int n = x.size();
         double total = 0;
         for(int i = 0; i < n; ++i) {
           total += x[i];